 There’s little doubt the pandemic has completely disrupted the working lives of hundreds of millions of people.
-In fact, the International Labour Organisation estimated the global labour market lost the equivalent of 255 million full-time jobs in 2020 alone.
+In fact, the International Labour Organization estimated the global labor market lost the equivalent of 255 million full-time jobs in 2020 alone.

-What that number does not tell us, however, is what happened to those people who were made redundant or furloughed during the worst of the pandemic.
+What that number does not tell us, however, is what happened to those people who were laid-off or furloughed during the worst of the pandemic.
 And although losing a job is a traumatic experience regardless of the specific circumstances, not all job losses are created equal.

 That combination of less time without work and comparable or better pay is making a huge but largely unseen contribution to the overall effort to shield working people from the worst economic consequences of the pandemic.

 Data from LHH and industry insights from the World Employment Confederation (WEC), the umbrella group for workforce solutions companies, has confirmed a direct connection between the use of career transition services and the overall burden that governments have faced throughout the pandemic supporting the massive job loss that followed the arrival of COVID-19.

 “The need to invest in and facilitate labour market transitions is identified by international policymakers as one of the key elements for recovery from the Covid-19 crisis,” said Bettina Schaller, President of the World Employment Confederation.
 “We must maintain work and employment as we build for a sustainable new normal.
 Career guidance and transition support will therefore make crucial contributions to protecting workers sustainably and to enabling well-functioning labour markets.”

 Our calculations show that for every dollar private employers spent on LHH career transition services in 2020, government treasuries saved up to $2.60 in economic support for individuals simply because they spent considerably less time unemployed.